-for some functions $ \wt{A}_i$ and $\wt{B}$ of $u$ and $x^i$.
+for some functions $ \wt{\ul{A}}_i$ and $\wt{\ul{B}}$ of $u$ and $x^i$.
 This shows in particular that the Minkowski metric is in $\mbf{o}$, i.e., the $G$-structure is integrable.

-When $n=2$, the metric $\ul{h}_{i j}$ is always conformally flat, so there is nothing further to show.
-In dimension $n>3$, the vanishing of the Weyl tensor $\ul{W}_{i j k \ell}$ of $\ul{h}_{i j}$ is a necessary and sufficient condition for $h_{i j}$ to be conformally flat.
-Now, it is shown in \cite{Taghavi-Chabert2014} that the condition \eqref{eq:W_cond} is equivalent to the equations
+In dimension $n>3$, on each leaf of constant $u$, the vanishing of the Weyl tensor $\ul{W}_{i j k \ell}$ of $\ul{h}_{i j}$ is a necessary and sufficient condition for $\ul{h}_{i j}$ to be conformally flat.
+Now, it is shown in \cite{Taghavi-Chabert2014} that condition \eqref{eq:W_cond} is equivalent to the equations

 The first two conditions are the necessary curvature conditions for $\mc{K}$ to be a non-twisting non-shearing congruence of null geodesics -- see e.g. \cite{Podolsky2006a}.
-The last one is equivalent to $\ul{W}_{i j k \ell} = 0$ \cite{Taghavi-Chabert2014}. \footnote{A new version of this reference containing a proof of this last fact is in preparation.}
+The last one is equivalent to $\ul{W}_{i j k \ell} = 0$ --- see for instance \cite{Taghavi-Chabert2014}.

 Finally, we note that the condition \eqref{eq:W_cond} is independent of the choice of metric in $\mbf{o}$.
 Indeed, this condition refers only to the conformal structure on the screen bundle, and this is an invariant of the generalised optical geometry.